ananzh/anomaly-detection-kibana-plugin/release-notes/opendistro-for-elasticsearch.anomaly-detection-kibana-plugin.release-notes-1.9.0.0.md

 ## Version 1.9.0.0 Release Notes

-Compatible with Kibana 7.8.0 and Open Distro for Elasticsearch 1.9.0
+Compatible with OpenSearch Dashboards 7.8.0 and Open Distro for Elasticsearch 1.9.0

 ## Major changes